GL-Li/vimwiki/Rust_language.md

     - explicit dereferencing with an asterisk `*`, not used very often but need to understand how it works
        ```rust
       let mut x: Box<i32> = Box::new(5);  // use Box to put 5 into heap
-      let a: i32 = *x;
+      let a = *x;
         // x is a pointer-value pair.
 The * removes the pointer, which is called
         //   dereferencing, so *x is the value only
         // let a = *x; assigns the value to a.
 As a has no pointer, it lives in stack.
         //   This assignment is possible as x is a i32 value.
-Not valid is x is a
+Not valid if x is a
         //   str type.
       *x += 1;  // modify the value of x to 6

-      let r1: &Box<i32> = &x;
+      let r1: &Box<i32> = &x;  // shared borrowing
         // &Box<i32> means reference to a value of type Box<i32>.
-        // &x is the value of x through reference of the pointer of x
+        // &x is the value of x through reference of the pointer of x.
-        // let r1 = &x; assign x's value to r1 through reference
+        // let r1 = &x; assign x's value to r1 through reference.
+        // The operator `=` assigns value, not pointer. `&x` means assign
+        //   value through pointer.
-        // r1's value is 6 but does not own the value
+        // r1's value is 6 but does not own the value.

       let b: i32 = **r1;
         // *r1 --> *&x --> x so **r1 --> *x
         // b is 6 and lives in stack

       let r2: &i32 = &*x;
-        // r2 is a reference to a i32 object, which has value
+        // r2 is a reference to a i32 object, which has value.
+        // &* create an immutable reference.
+A heap value cannot have two or
+        //   more mutable references but can have multiple references,
+        //   including 0 or 1 mutable reference.
       ```

+**Inexplicit dereference and reference** in `.` method.
+Depends on how the method and function are defined.
+Below are just a few specific examples.
+    ```rust
+    let x: Box<i32> = Box::new(-1);
+    let abs1 = i32::abs(*x);
+        // explicit dereference, otherwise type error
+        // function i32::abs() only takes i32 integers

+    let abs2 = x.abs();
+    let abs3 = &x.abs();
+        // inexplicit deferencing, the .abs() will corce the type to
+        //   match the method

+    let abs4 = *x.abs();
+        // error, *x is a value without any reference so it cannot be
+        //  dereferenced
+    ```

+**Ponter safety principle**: data should never be aliased and mutated at the same time.
+    - Alasing is accessing the same data with different variable.
+    - when a data is mutated, its reference may also change, so the alias could loses reference.